-During a father’s custody battle, any dad should be aware of the potential impact on their children.
-They should avoid heated discussions with mothers in front of the children and should limit these conversations overall, instead taking the high road by avoiding conflict.
+During a father’s rights custody battle, any dad should be aware of the potential impact the court process can have on their children.
+They should avoid heated discussions with mother in front of the children and should limit these conversations overall, instead taking the high road by avoiding conflict.
 At the same time, fathers should make themselves available to their children, spending time helping with homework, practicing sports or musical instruments, and engaging in bonding activities.

 Father’s can win custody by retaining an expert father’s rights lawyer to fight on their behalf.
-This is highly is recommended if a father wants to fight for joint, primary, or sole custody.
-The attorney will prepare a case illustrating that the father is the better parent and will provide the child with a better life.
-This type of attorney is well aware of a father’s equal custody rights and will fight for them in court.
+This is highly recommended if a father wants to fight for joint, primary, or sole custody.
+The attorney will prepare a case illustrating that the father is the better parent and that dad will be able to provide the child with a better life.
+Many things go into proving this, and even though father’s can win custody, they need to follow specific rules better than the mother does.

 If fathers are involved in the lives of their children from the start, they have a better chance of winning custody.
-They may need to schedule their work schedules around childcare but this will be worth it in the end.
-Whether they share children with the mother or are awarded sole custody, fathers will remain strong influences in the lives of their offspring.
+They may need to adjust their work schedules around childcare or child-related activities, but this will be worth it in the end.
+Whether they share children with the mother or are awarded sole custody, fathers will remain strong influences in the lives of their kids when they stay involved in their child’s lives.
 Speaking to a father’s rights expert for a free consultation is your first step to getting your family back!